MTech-cmd/Omni-lang/Back-end/README.md

 - Flask
 - Spring Boot
 - Nexus

+## Databases
+This may be used for any project but it must be used atleast once.
+- MongoDB
+- MySQL
+- MariaDB
+- PostgreSQL

+## Hosting
+- Local
+- Netlify
+- GitHub Pages
+- Vercel
+- Render
+- AWS
+- Firebase
+- Google Cloud
+- Supabase
+- Microsoft Azure

 ### Hello
 Read a single string from a db and send it to an API.
 The string should be Hello + the name of the tech used